Beautifully Unfocused

 In this conversation, I talk about the process, the fear, and the purpose behind the work.
 The imposter syndrome.
 The late nights.
 The hope that something honest can still move people.

-I also wrote a song called No Permission Needed specifically for this art show — you can watch the full slideshow video and hear the song here: Watch on YouTube.
+You can also watch the No Permission Needed slideshow and hear the original song that inspired this episode here: Watch on YouTube.

 This project has changed how I see art, leadership, and empathy.
 It’s personal, raw, and rooted in gratitude for the women who continue to teach me what strength looks like.